b-rodrigues/rixpress_demos/obis_example/Readme.md

 matches <- obistools::match_taxa(species, ask = FALSE)
 ```

-and then save `matches`, which is a data frame object, in the `data/` folder.
+and then write `matches`, which is a data frame object, in the `data/` folder.
 Once this is done, the `matches.csv` data can be read into the pipeline using:

 ```